 This course teaches the student how to touch type (use the correct fingers on the correct keys without looking at the keyboard).
 Emphasis is on using proper techniques to touch type the alpha, numeric, and symbol keys.
 Students will also learn how to efficiently use the special keys found on a computer keyboard and how to touch type the numeric keypad.

-Allows students to develop keyboarding skills to levels desired by the individual student.
+Allows students to develop individual keyboarding skills.
 Emphasis is on learning correct techniques and improving accuracy by identifying error patterns, with a resulting improvement in speed.